DISPELLING POPULAR MYTHS ABOUT THE END TIMES

 Eschatology is the “Study of the Last Things.”
 [Or, for many, it is “the Last Thing Studied.”]
 It is the nemesis of many Christians since it also requires a grasp of the Old Testament prophets.
 And, as a result, over the years, numerous prophecy myths have become the norm.
 Our “7 Myths of Revelation” could also be labeled “7 pitfalls of prophecy teachers.”

-“An idea or story that is believed by many people but that is not true”
+Myth: an idea or story that is believed by many people but that is not true

 Below is a list of some of the popular myths being taught today.
 The myth is first explained in the square followed by a biblical explanation.
 It’s most likely that you’ve come across most if not all of these myths already.
 Our hope is that you might be able to see some of them in a different light.